 I then moved back to the University of Nottingham to work as a postdoctoral researcher on the BBSRC funded project ‘The 4-Dimensional Plant: Enhanced mechanical canopy excitation for improved crop performance’ under Professor Erik Murchie.
 This project was aimed at exploring the effect of wind movement through crop canopies to determine how displacement of stem and leaf material can alter the patterning and interception of light.
 The project was performed jointly with the Schools of Computer Science and Mathematics to develop new methodologies for the capture and modelling of plant material.
 During this period I was also involved in the Horizon 2020 funded ‘CropBooster-P: Future proofing our plants‘, to identify priorities and opportunities to adapting and boosting crop productivity to environmental and societal changes.

-In September 2020, I commenced my Leverhulme Fellowship titled ‘ArchiCrop: Casting light on the architecture of crop yield’.
+In September 2020, I commenced my Leverhulme Early Career Fellowship titled ‘ArchiCrop: Casting light on the architecture of crop yield’.
+To find out more about this project and other recent projects, you can visit my projects page.

 In addition to my research, I co-developed and built the Sutton Bonington Teaching and Medicinal garden, to showcase plants with traditional and current medicinal properties, as well as teaching undergraduate students in the School of Biosciences how to grow their own produce.